RubenAylwin/FractionalProblem/README.md

 - "d" -> A space separated sequence of real numbers indicating the coefficients for an expansion of the diffusion coefficient.
 - "q" -> A space separated sequence of real numbers indicating the coefficients for an expansion of the reaction coefficient.
 - "rhs"-> A space separated sequence of real numbers indicating the coefficients for polynomial expansion of the right hand side.
-- "fo"-> A number between 50 and 100 (non inclusive) indicating the half-order of the fractional derivative x100 (if we wish to consider, e.g., s = 1.4 we take --fo 70).
+- "fo"-> A number between 50 and 100 (non inclusive) indicating the half-order of the fractional derivative $\times 100$ (if we wish to consider, e.g., s = 1.4 we take --fo 70).
-- "mn" -> Number of mesh elements (uniform mesh of the unit interval).
+- "mn" -> Number of mesh elements (uniform mesh of the unit interval)

 E.g. To solve the problem with the coefficients $d(x) = 4+\sin(2\pi x)$ and $q(x) = \cos(2\pi x)$ and the right hand side $f(x)=x(1-x)$, for $s=1.5$ and $200$ elements in the mesh, we take
 ```